Activity Holidays in Chamonix-Mont-Blanc

-Chamonix is a Mecca for thrill seekers from all sporting persuasions who arrive in their droves keen to explore (or ski, or climb, or jump off) the endless hidden pleasures of the Mont Blanc Massif.
-Chamonix is also one of the oldest ski resorts in all of France.
+Chamonix is a Mecca for thrill-seekers from all sporting persuasions who arrive in their droves keen to explore (or ski, or climb, or jump off) the endless hidden pleasures of the Mont Blanc Massif.

 Chamonix is the jewel in the Alpine crown.
 Comprising 4 peaks and 157kms of on-piste for all levels, as well as immense and legendary off-piste, Chamonix offers endless opportunities for skiing fun.